Lichtensteinchen/armamm/README.md

 #### Usage:

 > Download the armamm.sh file, open it and may edit the paths
+> The Script doesnt care which it is located
 > ** CURRENTLY ONLY WORKS FOR 1 SERVER, so you need one script for each Server **
 > Change the file permissions, so it can be executed
 > Then simply run *./armamm.sh*